Corporate Governance Guideline

-- (1)The Managing Executive Officer and CFO is in charge of communication with shareholders.
+- (1)The Managing Director and CFO is in charge of communication with shareholders.

-- (2)Communication with shareholders is handled by the Communication and IR Department, which is overseen by the Managing Executive Director and CFO and conducts appropriate information sharing with the Management Planning Department, Accounting Department, General Affairs Department, and other related departments prior to communicating with shareholders.
+- (2)Communication with shareholders is handled by the Communication and IR Office, which is overseen by the Managing Director and CFO and conducts appropriate information sharing with the Management Planning Department, Accounting Department, General Affairs Department, and other related departments prior to communicating with shareholders.

 - (3)Regular investor conferences are held to a reasonable extent as a way to enhance communication with shareholders.